Aboriginal Catholic Ministry

 The Aboriginal Catholic Ministry has been serving the community for thirty years.
 Having undergone refurbishment, the ACM has a new chapel with stain-glass windows designed by renowned Aboriginal artist Richard Campbell and a specially made altar and tabernacle to represent the inculturation of the Catholic Church in Australia.

-The Aboriginal Catholic Ministry Manager for Victoria is Sherry Balcombe and below is a short profile of Sherry.
+The Aboriginal Catholic Ministry Manager for Victoria is Sherry Balcombe.
+Contact details are:

 Aboriginal Catholic Ministry Melbourne